RallyTechServices/rallyeif-testrail/ReadMe.txt

                 Done installing documentation for xml-simple after 0 seconds 20 gems installed

-    03) When done, the installed GEMs are:
+    03) When done, the list of installed Ruby GEMs should look like:
             - Command:
                 $ gem list
             - Output: